Falsework: In modern roadway construction

-Fabrication: Metalworkers fabricate a falsework section from pipe and beams.

-Erection: A section is lifted to a vertical position with the assistance of two forklift operators.

-Placement: The section is guided into position by a ground crew.

-Completed falsework: Decking and some formwork has been added.
+In this example of pipe-column falsework for a post-tensioned reinforced concrete flyover connector for the eastern span replacement of the San Francisco-Oakland Bay Bridge, metalworkers fabricated falsework sections from pipe and beams.
+A section was then lifted to a vertical position with the assistance of heavy equipment, and guided into position by a ground crew.
+Decking was then placed on the falsework, followed by formwork.

-The illustrations are of modern pipe-column falsework, used to support the formwork for a post-tensioned reinforced concrete flyover connector for the eastern span replacement of the San Francisco-Oakland Bay Bridge.
-When the supports are complete, wood beams and plywood or reusable metal forms will be placed, reinforcing and tenon conduits added, and concrete poured.
-After curing and any tenon tensioning, wedges will be removed and forms and falsework disassembled.
+When the supports were complete, wood beams and plywood or reusable metal forms were placed, reinforcing and tenon conduits added, and concrete poured.
+After curing and tenon tensioning, wedges were removed and forms and the falsework was disassembled.